meandmichael8011/Cyprus-Housing-Prediction/README.md

 ```
 Selenium requires ChromeWebDriver.
 It should be placed in the following directory: **C:/Program Files/Google/chromedriver-win64/chromedriver.exe**
 The latest version of ChromeWebDriver can be downloaded here: **https://googlechromelabs.github.io/chrome-for-testing/**
+The latest version of Chrome can be downloaded here: **https://www.google.ru/chrome/**

 ### 2. Launch the StreamLit app